alsedi/RippleEffectView/README.md

 1. `tileImage` UIImage that will displayed in every title.
 RippleEffectView uses size of image to calculate grid size.
 No default value.
 2. `animationDuraton`.
 Default `3.5`
 3. `magnitude` force that will be applied to every circle to create ripple effect.
 Uber-like effect is about `0.1` - `0.2`.
 GIF example `-0.8`
+4. `cellSize` size of tile.
+Could be helpful if vector image used.
+Property is optional, if not set then tileImage size will be used.
+5. `rippleType` Type of ripple effect. `.OneWave` and `.Heartbeat`.
+Default `.OneWave`

 ##Read-only properties
 1. `rows` rows count